 [friendly_name]; display text in the cell where we insert the hyperlink [Optional].

 Step 1: Paste the following formula in any blank cell (i.e., C5).

 In the formula,

 B5 = [friendly_name]

 In this article, we use Structured Reference, Insert Link, and HYPERLINK function to Excel reference Table in another sheet.
 Structured Reference referencing is the most convenient way to reference a Table.
-Also, other methods also work just fine.
+Other methods also work just fine.
 Hope these above-described methods excel in their purpose in your case.
-Comment, if you have further inquiries or have anything to add.
+Comment if you have further inquiries or have anything to add.